Kole Forest Garden Project – Uganda

-If you are moved by this model, that has lifelong impact on the wellbeing of the community while protecting the environment and improving the water supply, please Donate using the button below.
+If you are moved by this model, which has a lifelong impact on the wellbeing of the community while protecting the environment and improving the water supply, please Donate using the button below.
 Your contribution will be allocated to similar projects in nearby locations.

 This project has been completed under the direction of Peace Corps Volunteer Ashleigh Burgess.
 To read about the start of the project, CLICK HERE.

 The project was designed to increase food security and income of 282 families in Kole, Uganda, by transforming their degraded fields into sustainable Forest Gardens.